radio-astro-tools/statcont/README.md

 -----------------------------------
-Publications making use of STATCONT
+Publications citing STATCONT
 -----------------------------------

-This is a list of publications using STATCONT:
+This is a list of publications citing STATCONT:

+- *A 10-M⊙ YSO with a Keplerian disk and a nonthermal radio jet*<br /> by Moscadelli et al. 2019, A&A, 622, A206 ([link](https://ui.adsabs.harvard.edu/abs/2019A%26A...622A.206M/abstract))

+- *Evidence for the First Extragalactic Hydrogen Recombination Line Maser in NGC 253*<br /> by Baez-Rubio et al. 2018, ApJL, 867, L6 ([link](https://ui.adsabs.harvard.edu/abs/2018ApJ...867L...6B/abstract))

+- *Chasing discs around O-type (proto)stars.
+ALMA evidence for an SiO disc and disc wind from G17.64+0.16*<br /> by Maud et al. 2018, A&A, 620, A31 ([link](https://ui.adsabs.harvard.edu/abs/2018A%26A...620A..31M/abstract))

+- *The Extraordinary Outburst in the Massive Protostellar System NGC 6334I-MM1: Flaring of the Water Masers in a North-South Bipolar Outflow Driven by MM1B*<br /> by Brogan et al. 2018, ApJ, 866, 87 ([link](https://ui.adsabs.harvard.edu/abs/2018ApJ...866...87B/abstract))

+- *The feedback of an HC HII region on its parental molecular core.
+The case of core A1 in the star-forming region G24.78+0.08*<br /> by Moscadelli et al. 2018, A&A, 616, A66 ([link](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..66M/abstract))

+- *Accelerating infall and rotational spin-up in the hot molecular core G31.41+0.31*<br /> by Beltran et al. 2018, A&A, 615, A141 ([link](https://ui.adsabs.harvard.edu/abs/2018A%26A...615A.141B/abstract))

+- *The physical and chemical structure of Sagittarius B2 - III.
+Radiative transfer simulations of the hot core Sgr B2(M) for methyl cyanide*<br /> by Pols et al. 2018, A&A, 614, A123 ([link](https://ui.adsabs.harvard.edu/abs/2018A%26A...614A.123P/abstract))

 - *Radio outburst from a massive (proto)star.
 When accretion turns into ejection*<br /> by Cesaroni et al. 2018, A&A, 612, A103 ([link](https://ui.adsabs.harvard.edu/abs/2018A%26A...612A.103C/abstract))

 - *Distributed Star Formation throughout the Galactic Center Cloud Sgr B2*<br /> by Ginsburg et al. 2018, ApJ, 853, 171 ([link](https://ui.adsabs.harvard.edu/abs/2018ApJ...853..171G/abstract))

 - *The physical and chemical structure of Sagittarius B2 - II.
 Continuum millimeter emission of SgrB2(M) and SgrB2(N) with ALMA*<br /> by Sanchez-Monge et al. 2017, A&A, 604, A6 ([link](https://ui.adsabs.harvard.edu/abs/2017A%26A...604A...6S/abstract))

 - *Chasing disks around O-type (proto)stars: Evidence from ALMA observations*<br />  by Cesaroni et al. 2017, A&A, 602, A59 ([link](https://ui.adsabs.harvard.edu/abs/2017A%26A...602A..59C/abstract))